Serbia in the Middle Ages: Byzantine suzerainty

 Vukan was succeeded by his nephew Uroš I, son of his brother Marko, who was handed over to the Byzantines in 1094.
-During the period of a new Byzantine expansion and growth, known as the century-long Komnenos Renaissance, under the historically unknown circumstances the Byzantines took the Serbian capital Ras and stationed a military crew there.
+During the period of a new Byzantine expansion and growth, known as the century-long Komnenos Renaissance, under the historically unknown circumstances the Byzantines took Ras and stationed a military crew there.
 They restored a vassal rule over Serbia, establishing a tough grip over the Serbs.
 A large amount of population was resettled by the Byzantine emperor John II Komnenos to Nicomedia, in Asia Minor.
 After the Byzantine–Hungarian War of 1127–1129 broke out, the Serbs rebelled against the Byzantines.
 Though ultimately defeated, the Serbs managed to retake and raze the town of Ras.
 John II Komnenos punished the Ras commander who lost the city to the Serbs by forcing him to wear female dress and ride through the streets of Constantinople on a donkey.
 In the next period, whenever Hungarian army would appear on the Danube to engage the Byzantines in various skirmishes, the Serbs would rebel.

 This situation prompted Uroš I to search for support among the Hungarians which resulted in the first marital connections of Serbian dynasties with the ruling dynasties of Europe.
 Helena, daughter of Uroš I, married Hungarian king Béla II.
 She was proposed for Béla, then an heir apparent, by his uncle and predecessor Stephen II in 1129.
 After Béla II succeeded to the throne in 1131, Helena became de facto ruler, as he was blinded as a child.
 She organized reprisals and mass executions of the magnates who participated in Béla's blinding.
 She also extended her rule during the regency and initial ruling years of her son Géza II.
 Her two other sons also later became kings of Hungary: Ladislaus II and Stephen IV.
 Helena's brother, Beloš, also established himself in Hungary, becoming a palatine, co-regent of Hungary (1141–1146) and ban of Croatia (1142–1158 and 1163).
 Beloš married his daughter to Vladimir III Mstislavich, later a Grand Prince of Kiev.
 Uroš I married his second daughter, Marija, to Conrad II of Znojmo, a Bohemian prince, where she became known as Mary of Serbia.
 Two remaining children of Uroš I, sons Uroš II and Desa remained in Serbia and participated in the political life.
-Hungarian-backed politics of Uroš I prevented Byzantines to fully occupy and dismantle Raška as they did in Duklja for a while.
-During the rule of Uroš I, a meddling of the ruling dynasties of Raška and Duklja into each other affairs continued, though they descended from the same lineage.
+Hungarian-backed politics of Uroš I prevented Byzantines to fully occupy and dismantle Serbia as they did in Duklja for a while.
+During the rule of Uroš I, a meddling of the ruling dynasties of Serbia and Duklja into each other affairs continued, though they descended from the same lineage.